archlinux/alpm/alpm-buildinfo/resources/specification/BUILDINFOv1.5.md

 ## Keywords

-The information encoded on each line is represented by a single keyword definition.
+Each line encodes information that represents one keyword assignment.
-Each such definition consists of a key from the following list immediately followed by a whitespace, an '=' sign, another whitespace and a value.
+All keyword assignments consist of a key from the following list immediately followed by a whitespace, an '=' sign, another whitespace and a value.

-By default, the below keyword definitions must be used once per **BUILDINFO**.
+By default, exactly one keyword assignment must be present per keyword in a **BUILDINFO**.
 As exception to this rule, the keywords **buildenv**, **options** and **installed** may be provided zero or more times.

 ### format